 - forward family messages and other information (Red Cross messages) between separated members of a family when normal modes of communication are nonexistent or unreliable;

 - assist family members who have lost communication due to a major international disaster.

 There is no charge for any of these services!

 Contact.
-To use any of the above services or for additional information about the program call (844) 231-6710.
 You can also initiate an inquiry through the International Reconnecting Families Inquiry Form.

 Measles & Rubella Initiative

 The American Red Cross is a founding partner of the Measles & Rubella Initiative, one of the world’s most successful partnerships in global health.

 The partners in the initiative provide technical and financial support to governments and communities around the world to conduct mass vaccination campaigns, improve immunization services, and establish effective disease surveillance.
 Campaigns routinely also include insecticide-treated bed nets for malaria prevention, deworming medicine, polio vaccines, and vitamin A.

 For about $1, a child can be vaccinated against measles and rubella, helping to avert an additional 13.4 million deaths this decade in the world’s poorest countries.
 With help from your friends, classmates or coworkers, you can vaccinate an entire village.